raspberrypilearning/build-your-own-weather-station/en/step_11.md

 ## Assembling everything ready for outdoors

+In order for your weather station to be able to upload data to somewhere that you can view and analyses it, it will need some form of Internet connection.
+Using wifi is typically the easiest way to do this but you can use the ethernet connection if that works better for your location.
+You can find guides on setting up wireless connectivity on your Raspberry Pi [here](https://www.raspberrypi.org/documentation/configuration/wireless/) and there are some special hints for getting wifi access working with a weather station [here](https://www.raspberrypi.org/learning/weather-station-guide/outside2.md).

 You should now have working weather station prototype on breadboard.
 If you are happy keeping your weather station in this form then you skip ahead to the *Keeping your weather station dry* section.

 ![](images/breadboard_zoom.jpg)